ssebs/ssebs-www/content/blog/vibe-coding-1.md

 {{< img-float-right src="/img/dank-nooner-skeleton-gen.png" width="600" alt="screenshot from godot editor showing the generated skeleton" >}}

-Once really crutial time saver was to delegate some implementation to the AI.
+Once really crucial time saver was to delegate some implementation to the AI.
 Since I know the higher level architecture, and what I'm trying to achieve, I can be specific enough & provide the data the AI needs to solve the problem.

-#### Set height of a 3D Mesh dynamicall so I don't have to manually scale it
+#### Set height of a 3D Mesh dynamically so I don't have to manually scale it

 This is something I knew that I should use bounding boxes (AABB) for, but wasn't sure how I'd implement.